linode/apl-docs/docs/get-started/installation/overview.md

 Install APL with DNS

 ### [Use Azure AD as IDP](oidc.md)
-Install APL with Azure AD for OIDC
+Install APL with Azure Entra ID for OIDC

 ### [Use KMS to manage keys for encryption](sops.md)
-Install APL with KMS
+Install APL with SOPS and an external KMS

 ### [Configure an entrypoint for an external gateway](entrypoint.md)
 Install APL with an entrypoint for an external gateway